5 Tips to Get More from Your Voice of Employee Program

 Another incentive is to provide recognition to an employee when their feedback is used to improve or alleviate an issue.
 When an employee is shown that their time and feedback are valued, and that the business made an honest effort to resolve the issue, they recognize the result is worth the time.
 Others appreciate the recognition given to their fellow employees who provided feedback and it becomes part of the business culture.

-A VoE program can be an effective method of learning about the bottlenecks in business practices, the pain point employees deal with on a regular basis, and potential problems that are regularly occurring.
+A VoE program can be an effective method to learn about the bottlenecks in business practices, the pain points employees deal with on a regular basis, and potential problems that are regularly occurring.
 More importantly, a successful VoE program can improve the employee experience for workers, increasing their personal satisfaction, engagement and feelings of belonging to an organization whose goals and ideals they can believe in.